sleevezipper/hass-workstation-service/README.md

 You can use [WMI Explorer](https://github.com/vinaypamnani/wmie2/tree/v2.0.0.2) to find see what data is available.

-### IdleTime
+### LastActive

-This sensor returns the amount of seconds the workstation has been idle for.
-It starts counting the moment you stop typing or moving your mouse.
+This sensor returns the date/time that the workstation was last active.
+Typing or moving your mouse will reset the date/time.

 ### LastBoot